osisoft/OMF-Developer-Companion-Guide/docs/OMF_Type_msg.rst

   %ProgramData%\OSIsoft\Tau\Relay.ConnectorHost

 The default version for all OMF types is 1.0.0.0.
-If the default version ia acceptable, it is not necessary to specify the version in the type definition or in the subsequent container, asset, or link definitions.
+If the default version is acceptable, it is not necessary to specify the version in the type definition or in the subsequent container, asset, or link definitions.

 If you choose to provide version information for the type, you must provide the same version with all container, asset,